Welcome to the Steinberg Lab

 Understanding Moyamoya (MMD) Disease

-We study moyamoya disease (MMD) and arteriovenous malformations (AVMs), poorly understood rare vascular diseases that can cause debilitating ischemic and hemorrhagic strokes.
-To better understand the etiology of these diseases, we use tissue and biofluids donated by patients treated at our extensive clinical MMD and AVM programs.
-Using techniques as diverse as exome sequencing, gene profiling and immunohistochemistry, these studies have already revealed unique disease-specific genetic and protein changes.
+We study moyamoya disease (MMD), a poorly understood rare vascular disease that can cause debilitating ischemic and hemorrhagic strokes.
+To better understand the etiology of this disease, we use tissue and biofluids donated by patients treated at our extensive clinical MMD program.
+Using techniques as diverse as exome sequencing, gene profiling and tissue culture, these studies have already revealed unique disease-specific genetic and protein changes.
 Our findings will help inform future studies on elucidating disease mechanisms using cells, tissue, and animal models, as they are developed, and help develop criteria for evaluating hemorrhage risk and guiding treatment.

 Department of Neurosurgery